fleetdm/fleet/articles/introducing-cross-platform-script-execution.md

 At Fleet, our focus is consistently centered around the needs of our users - the IT administrators and security engineers who tackle complex challenges daily.
 The introduction of cross-platform script execution represents our continued dedication to delivering solutions that genuinely empower our community.

 Fleet's strategic design blends efficiency, security, and practicality.
 By providing the tools to execute scripts across macOS, Windows, and Linux, we have removed barriers that often hamper swift action.
-The careful integration of root-level security controls ensures that this powerful functionality is handled with the necessary caution and integrity.
+The careful integration of root-level security controls makes sure that this powerful functionality is handled with the necessary caution and integrity.

 Whether you are a current Fleet Premium user or considering joining our community, this feature aims to elevate your ability to remediate issues, investigate anomalies, and maintain the highest IT security and device management standard.